Client: Rio Rancho City Center, City Hall

 We also wanted to defy the weight of one -inch plate Corten steel by juxtaposing it with delicate glass, which reflects the other contrasts present, while also uniting them.

 The steel objects were designed as stencils for the sun.
 As light penetrates through the openings in the steel plates, dramatic shadows emphasize and stretch the design across the sixty feet of glass.
 These shadows are possible because the sculptures are advantageously placed along the east west bias of the foundation.

 The foundation is inlayed with one inch square emerald green mosaic glass tile, accomplishing four things: 1) it matches the glass windows of the building, creating unity between the two components.
 2) The steel visually levitates off the glass because of the complimentary colors.
-3) It creates a refractory element that captures the sunlight and energetically animates it.
+3) It creates a kinetic refractory element that captures the sunlight and energetically animates it.
 4) It brings the feeling of an oasis to a dry and barren landscape.

 What began as a public safety hazard ended as a powerful partnership between numerous entities across diverse fields.
 Our mission was to artfully replace a water-filled reflection pond that overflowed and created icy sidewalks in winter, endangering passersby.

 The State of New Mexico was responsible for soliciting an artist who needed to prove sensitivity to the site, the architect, the local arts council, the mayor, and the city planner.
 Together, they agreed upon a final design created by the artist.
 Once the design was chosen, there was huge coordination between the artist, six fabricators, nine concrete laborers, a mathematician who provided the equations for the layout, and all the material suppliers.